 Examples

-Use these pages to see how recurring workflow problems usually show up before cleanup, integration, or automation changes anything.
+Use these pages to see how common business problems usually show up before cleanup, automation, integration, or AI changes anything.

 Workflow patterns